hillinhank/Credit_Risk_Analysis/README.md

 # Summary
+This aim of this credit risk assessments was to successfully identify individuals who are cause for concern for repayment i.e. poor credit history.
 This data was successfully rendered through multiple machine learning models, thus achieving the purpose of this analysis.